raspberrypilearning/getting-started-crumble/en/step_7.md

 --- task ---

-Connect your servo to your Crumble using the steps below according to what components you have available.
+Connect your servo to your Crumble using the steps below according to your chosen method or what components you have available.

 ??? --- servo to Crumbliser to Crumble ---> ingredient ???
 ??? --- servo to jumper to croc to Crumble ---> ingredient ???